15 Indian PMs and Their Decisions That Changed India

 Place of Birth: Gwalior

-Qualification: BA in Hindi, English and Sanskrit and MA in political science
+Qualification: BA in Hindi, English and Sanskrit; MA in Political Science

 Atal Bihari Vajpayee’s Notable Achievements